 As unusual as it sounds, drinking milk in dedicated milk bars is a tradition in Budapest.
 Milk bars open early enough to welcome locals who are stopping by for a quick drink and a breakfast pastry on the way to work or school.

-Where to try: Visit Cserpes (Sütő u.
+Head to Cserpes Tejivó (Sütő u.
 2), which offers a large selection of sweet or savoury pastries to pair with your choice of dairy.

 Before you go, check out: